 Cash transfer services can help you if you’re unbanked or marginally banked.
 If you don’t have a bank account, look for a local company that supports storefronts for cash payments.
 These services include agent locations in other countries that allow your recipient to pick up cash without a bank account.

 The exchange rate determines how much one country’s currency is worth in another country’s currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weaker currency.
-Nigeria’s exchange rate often fluctuates when compared to the Canadian dollar, so expect exchange rates today to be different than those you’ll see tomorrow.
+Canada’s exchange rate often fluctuates when compared to the US dollar, so expect exchange rates today to be different from those you’ll see tomorrow.
 Factors that influence the exchange rate include interest rates, economic stability and inflation.

 Documents needed for sending to and receiving money in Nigeria

-To send money to Nigeria from Canada, you’ll need government-issued ID and other documents, while documents needed to pick up money in Nigeria may be different by company.
+To send money to Nigeria from Canada, you’ll need government-issued ID and other documents.
+The documents needed to pick up money in Nigeria may be different by company.

 To send money from Canada to Nigeria, you’ll need documentation and details that include:

 Identification.
 Most services require a driver’s license, passport or other government-issued ID.
-Some services allow you to send transfers without ID, but they may require your SIN.
+Some services allow you to send transfers without ID, but they may require your Social Insurance Number (SIN).

 Payment method.
 Your service may accept credit or debit cards, cash, bank accounts or personal cheques.